4 minute read

 What this will not be about

 This is geared towards home projects where one agent connected to a bunch of tools is helpful.
 This post will not go into setting up multiple agents.
 See Google’s Agent2Agent protocol for more information.
-See the ADK Libary for some more details, or see this nice Hugging Face Tutorial on that.
+See the ADK Library for some more details, or see this nice Hugging Face Tutorial on that.

 Quick Setup